lumeland/lume.land/plugins/terser.md

 cannot.
 Minified files are given the same name as the input file in the same directory structure.
 Note too that options apply to all files; you cannot use different options for some files and not for others.

-Source maps can be produced by passing `sourceMap: true` as a top-level option.
-This will create a source map in the same directory as the file, with `.map` appended to the file name.

 ## The `terser` filter